 Organize your clothes by gender, season, and size.
 Many shoppers come looking for specific sizes.

 No one wants to dig through a pile of clothing to see if the size they need is somewhere in there.
 Make it easy by folding clothing and having just a size or two on one table.
 Make it even easier by having signage for sizes on the table.

 To keep your sale organized, uncluttered, and safe, make sure you create enough space for people to walk between tables and items for sale.

 Sweep the garage floor.
 Check there are no oil spots, wet spots, or patches of loose dirt that may cause shoppers to slip.
 A quick sweep before you set up should avoid this issue.

-To avoid confusion about what is for sale, it may be necessary to cover up items you aren’t selling with tarps or sheets.
+Avoid confusion about what is for sale.
+It may be necessary to cover up items you aren’t selling with tarps or sheets.
 This strategy also focuses on the treasures you do have for sale.

 Gather Your Tables